cfss-old/fa17_hw01/README.md

 ## Reflections
 1. The entire process is a bit confusing.
 But I spend some time on reading the course material and figure it out.
+2. I first don't know how to insert image in Markdown file.
+Because the guidance is not very detailed.